 I threw on some Daniel Tiger character toys and get a load of this beauty!

 The cake didn’t just look great, it tasted great too!
 Both flavors of cake were “yum yum yummy in our tum tum tummies”: the white cake filled with strawberries and cream, and the chocolate cake filled with chocolate mousse.
-Jack gobbled his up!

-I cut and painted a trolley photo prop for Jack and all his friends to take pictures in before the end of the party.
+I cut and painted a trolley photo prop for Jack and all his friends to take pictures with before the end of the party.
 It came out really cute and the best part was that Jack helped me with it.
 Every chance to involve kids in the party planning is such a special learning experience for them… and amazing bonding time for parents too!

 I’m so happy I was able to throw this party for my growing baby.
 A week after his party, we were leaving class at The Little Gym and Jack smiled from ear to ear pointing at the party room and said, “Look Mommy, that’s where my party was!”
 I felt so good that I was able to give him that special day to remember.
-It’s moments like that that make it all worth it 😍
+It’s moments like that that make it all worth it.

 Photos by Jac & Jules Photography